How To Set Boundaries To Protect Your Mental Health

 To understand what boundaries are like, imagine the sign with “no trespassing” over your property – which is a clear message that if anyone crosses the boundary, the person has to face consequences.

-The only difference between such boundaries and a personal boundary is that the latter is not concrete, cannot be seen, is dynamic and unique to individuals, and hence is very difficult to communicate to others.
+The only difference between such boundaries and a personal boundary is that the latter is not concrete, cannot be seen, is dynamic and unique to individuals, and hence is very difficult to communicate with others.

 Personal boundaries help you decide what types of communication, behavior, and interactions are acceptable and which ones are not, which in turn will help you protect your mental and emotional well-being.